 - Informing employees of changes made.

 Safety Meetings Are Held Frequently

-Studies show a direct correlation between number and frequency of safety meetings and level of safety in the organization.
-Safety managers know this, and taking the time and effort to ensure that meetings are held is one good way to demonstrate good safety culture.
+Studies show a direct correlation between the number and frequency of safety meetings and the level of safety in the organization.
+Safety managers know this, and taking the time and effort to ensure that meetings are held is one good way to demonstrate a good safety culture.

 Resource: Safety Topics

 All Employees Receive Hazard Identification Training